ninjudd/drip/README.md

 isn't modified until we connect to the JVM; during initialization, the environment will be derived from the previous process that launched the spare JVM.

+# License

+Drip is licensed under the EPL Eclipse Public License.
+See LICENSE for details.